pacti-org/pacti/README.md

 ### Working with PEP 582

-With PEP 582, dependencies will be installed into __pypackages__ directory under the project root.
+With PEP 582, dependencies will be installed into the __pypackages__ directory under the project root.
 With PEP 582 enabled globally, you can also use the project interpreter to run scripts directly.
 Check [pdm documentation](https://pdm.fming.dev/latest/usage/pep582/) on PEP 582.